 He Won $314 Million on Christmas Day.
 It Destroyed His Life.

-โJack Whittaker of West Virginia won the largest undivided Powerball jackpot in history on Christmas 2002.
-Within five years, his granddaughter was dead, his wife left him, and his fortune was gone.โ
+โJack Whittaker won the largest Powerball jackpot on Christmas 2002.
+Within five years, his granddaughter was dead, his wife left, and his fortune was gone.โ

 Andrew 'Jack' Whittaker was already a wealthy man on Christmas Eve 2002.
 As president of Diversified Enterprises Construction, a contracting firm based in Putnam County, West Virginia, his company employed over 100 workers and generated millions in annual revenue.
 His net worth was estimated at $17 million.
 He was happily married to his childhood sweetheart, Jewel, for 42 years.
 His 15-year-old granddaughter Brandi Bragg was the center of his world โ friends said they spent their evenings eating popcorn and watching TV together in bed.